-- All absenteeism's and tardiness will be considered in accordance with the NLRB, EEOC and applicable state, deferral and local laws. - You are required to be at work every scheduled workday at your designated starting time. - It is your responsibility to notify AZI no later than 1 hour before your normal starting time on any day that you may be late or unable to go to work. - Remember to leave a message on the AZI answering service at any time we are not in the office. - Unexcused, chronic or excessive absenteeism or tardiness (including leaving early) may result in your assignment ending or termination from our employment. - No discipline will occur for legitimate absences that are covered by our FMLA, ADA, VESSA, pregnancy/maternity, military and/or Jury Duty leave policies provided you comply with our normal call-in rules to the extent appropriate and provided you comply with your obligations under those leave policies. - 2 No Call No Show absences in a 12-month rolling calendar period, or 3 consecutive No Call No Shows will be considered a voluntary resignation from AZI. - Absences due to illness/injury for 3 consecutive days or more will require a doctor's note releasing you back to work before you may return to an assignment.
+- All absenteeism's and tardiness will be considered in accordance with the NLRB, EEOC Voting laws, Jury Duty, military leave and applicable state, federal and local laws. - You are required to be at work every scheduled workday at your designated starting time as this is an essential function of employment. - It is your responsibility to notify AZI no later than 1 hour before your normal starting time on any day that you may be late or unable to go to work. - Remember to leave a message on the AZI answering service at any time we are not in the office. - Unexcused, chronic or excessive absenteeism or tardiness (including leaving early) may result in your assignment ending or termination from our employment. - No discipline will occur for legitimate absences that are covered by our FMLA, ADA, VESSA, pregnancy/maternity, military and/or Jury Duty leave policies provided you comply with our normal call-in rules to the extent appropriate and provided you comply with your obligations under those leave policies. - 2 No Call No Show absences in a 12-month rolling calendar period or 3 consecutive No Call No Shows will be considered a voluntary resignation from AZI.

+Absences due to illness/injury for 3 consecutive days or more will require a doctor's note releasing you back to work (with or without a reasonable accommodation) before you may return to an assignment.
 The doctor will need to spell out (and have attached) your detailed job description of what is expected of you on assignment.
 If you do not have a copy of this, then you may obtain one from your staffing office.
 If you need a reasonable accommodation in accordance with Americans with Disability Act, it is your responsibility to request it, unless the disability is obvious.
 All requests will be handled by our legal/HR department in accordance with the EEOC/ADA and any applicable regulatory guidelines.